abhinandanraj/Digital-Clock/README.md

 Language: PHP, JS

-Usage: To add in your web pages easily.
+Usage: To add this digital clock in your web pages easily.